-The drive from Oristano to Alghero covers varied terrain from mountainous country to beautiful coastlines.
+The drive from Oristano to Alghero covered varied terrain from mountainous country to beautiful coastlines.
 Many of the small villages have no restaurants, but you will find places to eat at Bosa.

-Accommodation We stayed at the El Faro Hotel, a little out of Alghero on the coast.
+Accommodation We stayed at the El Faro Hotel, a little out of Alghero.
 It is a magnificent location in the middle of a National Park with an incredible ocean outlook.
 The hotel was great in all respects with two swimming pools and access to the sea.
 It’s an excellent location to base yourself to explore Alghero and Stintino.

 Day 6 Explored Stintino and La Pelosa beach

-North of Alghero is the harbour village of Stintino in the province of Sassari.
-It’s quaint and a great place for lunch before heading up the road to La Pelosa beach.
-Arguably it is one of Europe’s best beaches with its shallow turquoise waters and salty white sands.
-The beach is 300 meters long with an ancient 16 century watch tower.
+North of Alghero is the harbour village of Stintino, in the province of Sassari.
+It’s quaint and a sensational place for lunch.
+Don’t miss La Pelosa beach.
+Arguably, it is one of Europe’s best beaches with its shallow turquoise waters and salty white sands.
+The beach is 300 meters long with an ancient 16-century watchtower.

 Day 7 Drive from Alghero to Costa Smeralda – driving time approx. 130 minutes

-We spent the day at Porto Cervo which is a upmarket town and I would highly recommend the Spinnaker restaurant for lunch.
+We spent the day at Porto Cervo which is an upmarket town and I would highly recommend the Spinnaker restaurant for lunch.